How is my tax calculated

 The Student Financial Supplement Scheme (SFSS and also known as Austudy Supplement) was a loan scheme available to students.
 It has now been abolished and there have been no new loans since 1 January 2004.
 It remains as an option in the Withholding declaration (NAT 3093) form.

-The Australian fiscal year is between 1 July and 30 June of the following year, i.e. the year that it finishes in (e.g. 1 July 2013 - 30 June 2014 is the 2014 fiscal year).
+The Australian financial (or fiscal) year is between 1 July and 30 June of the following year, i.e. the year that it finishes in (e.g. 1 July 2015 - 30 June 2016 is the 2016 financial year).
 This departure from the natural calendar is in response to higher financial activity during the December-January period that would make book keeping during this festive season an additional burden.